 ADA Compliance Programs

 Making your services accessible to persons with disabilities is good for business.
 It is also the law.
 Because disabled persons, advocacy groups and the DOJ can bring lawsuits against business owners to enforce compliance with the ADA, a significant part of our practice is devoted to helping clients achieve enterprise-wide compliance and avoid exposure to expensive litigation.
-We perform accessibility-compliance audits -- including system-wide audits -- that cover the new 2010 ADA Standards for commercial facilities, including the following broad areas:
+We perform accessibility-compliance audits -- including system-wide audits -- that cover the 2010 ADA Standards for commercial facilities, including the following broad areas:

 - Architectural barriers and accessibility elements in areas such as parking, paths of travel, restroom facilities, guest rooms and pool access

-- Electronic and digital barriers to accessing websites, reservation systems, ATMs, electronic kiosks, event ticketing, and the evolving technology in these areas
+- Electronic and digital barriers to accessing websites, mobile applications, reservation systems, ATMs, electronic kiosks, event ticketing, and the evolving technology in these areas

 - Communication and service barriers including the lack of auxiliary aids and services like Telecommunications Relay Services (TRS), speech outputs, banking products, closed captioning and Braille signage, or accommodating service animals

 - Programmatic barriers that prevent disabled customers from full and equal access, services and accommodations, including inadequate policies, procedures and training programs for staff